About Dan Ryan

 And that gap is subtle… until it’s not.

-On the PMP exam, that gap is the difference between passing and failing.
+On the PMP exam, that gap becomes the difference between passing and failing.

 Why Most PMP Prep Falls Short